aryasuneesh/LHD-Build-2022-Challenges/js-game/README.md

 ## How we built it

-Using HTML, CSS and JS
+1. HTML
+2. CSS
+3. Javascript

 ## What we learned